+ Get access to helpful features to grow and manage your account:

 Well, the short answer is No!
-You don’t necessarily need to create a Shopify store to sell on Instagram and this can be done much easier using a Facebook catalog or Shopify alternatives if you want to use the shoppable posts.
-However, as you may already know, to sell on Instagram using the official features, you are just allowed to sell physical products and you must be located in some specific regions.
+You don’t necessarily need to create a Shopify store to sell on Instagram.
+This can be done much easier using a Facebook catalog or Shopify alternatives to use the shoppable posts.
+However, as you may already know, you are just allowed to sell physical products to Instagram using the official features.
+You must be located in some specific regions.

 So, if you don’t fit in these requirements, click here and learn to sell on Instagram for literally any business.

 To sum it up, adding an Instagram feed to Shopify helps you gain followers and build trust.
 So, do not hesitate to follow the steps mentioned in this article to embed your feeds and stories to your store.
 Also, if you have any questions, feel free to leave us a comment.

 This post was last modified on October 14, 2021 02:06